-(i) In July 2007, the Company entered into an agreement with Wheeler to lease Wheeler's 100% owned mining claims in Lyon County, Nevada from July 13, 2007 to December 31, 2022 with an exclusive option to renew the lease by written notice to December 31, 2023.
+(i) In July 2007, the Company entered into an agreement with Wheeler to lease Wheeler's 100% owned mining claims in Lyon County, Nevada from July 13, 2007 to December 31, 2022 with an exclusive option to renew the lease by written notice to December 31, 2023 (renewed during the year).
 If the property is and remains in commercial production by November 1 of each year after 2022, the Company may renew the lease for a period of one year by delivering written notice to the owner prior to November 15 of that year.

-For the years ended December 31, 2021 and 2020 (All amounts are in Canadian Dollars, unless otherwise stated)
+LINCOLN GOLD MINING INC. Notes to the Consolidated Financial Statements For the years ended December 31, 2022 and 2021 (All amounts are in Canadian Dollars, unless otherwise stated)